Ellen Raskin: Life

-Raskin was born in Milwaukee and grew up during the Great Depression.
-She was educated at the University of Wisconsin–Madison with a major in fine art.
+Raskin was born in Milwaukee, where she grew up during the Great Depression.
+She was educated at the University of Wisconsin with a major in fine art.

 Raskin was an accomplished graphic artist.
-In New York City she worked as a commercial artist for about 15 years.
-Among other things she designed more than 1000 dust jackets for books including the first edition of Madeleine L'Engle's A Wrinkle in Time, the 1963 Newbery Medal winner.
+She worked in New York City as a commercial artist for about 15 years.
+Among other things, she designed more than 1000 dust jackets for books, including the first edition of Madeleine L'Engle's A Wrinkle in Time, the 1963 Newbery Medal winner.

 In 1957, she married graphic designer Roy Kuhlman, but they soon divorced.
 In 1960 she married Dennis Flanagan, editor of Scientific American.

 Raskin died at the age of 56 on August 8, 1984, in New York City, as a result of a connective-tissue disease.

 Education

-Raskin entered the University of Wisconsin-Madison at age 18 with the intention of majoring in telegraphy.
-However, she suffered from severe attacks of depression, making her family life hard.
+At the age of 17, Raskin entered the University of Wisconsin with the intention of majoring in journalism.
+However, after visiting an art exhibit at the Art Institute of Chicago, she changed her major to fine arts.